What is Disc Golf?

-New players need only a single disc, which can be purchased for around $20 – there are numerous on-line stores in Australia, or the Melbourne Disc Golf Club has a mobile ‘pro shop’ that is frequently seen at events around the city.
+New players need only a single disc, which can be purchased for around $20 – there are numerous on-line stores in Australia including the Melbourne Disc Golf Club store which boasts a large range of discs and accessories including starter packs.
+Discs may also be purchased from our ”Pro Shop’ at events and social disc golf days.
 Of course with increased skill, more discs will find their way into the players bag.

 Learn Disc Golf

-Melbourne Disc Golf Club welcomes new and interested players to any of our league days where we allocate time before each round to introduce new players to the sport.
+Melbourne Disc Golf Club welcomes new and interested players to any of our social disc golf days where we allocate time before each round to introduce new players to the sport.